 The Protection of Women from Domestic Violence Act, 2005 provides civil remedies for women facing domestic violence, defined broadly to include physical, sexual, verbal, emotional, and economic abuse.
 Unlike criminal proceedings, this act allows a woman to seek immediate protection orders, residence orders, compensation, and custody orders through a single civil proceeding before magistrates.
 The law protects not only wives but also daughters, mothers, sisters, and women in live-in relationships.

 Domestic violence cases often run parallel to matrimonial proceedings, with protection orders obtained while divorce or separation matters are pending.
 The statute empowers magistrates to issue restraining orders against the perpetrator, permit residence in the shared home, direct financial relief, and transfer custody to the aggrieved woman even during ongoing matrimonial litigation.
+A lawyer for a domestic violence case in Delhi typically coordinates the DV petition with any pending matrimonial, custody, criminal, or transfer proceedings — so that orders in one forum do not undercut leverage in another.

 Property and Asset Division